JimMaastricht5/birdclassifier/README.md

 3. Waterproof case if you're going to run it outside.
 I'd recommend this.
 I drilled a hole in the bottom for the power cable and added a fan for the summer months.
 The code does a temp check on the core, and it should shut down if it gets too hot.
 If you aren't running it outside you can tape the camera to a window.  https://www.amazon.com/gp/product/B0009NZ4KE/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1&psc=1

 ## Software Set up:
-1. Use the Rasp Pi Imager to create the OS on a mini-sd card
+1. Use the Rasp Pi Imager to create the OS on a mini-sd card, select the version of rasp pi you are running, e.g., 4 or 5.  select the 64-bit os, and the erase/format option.
 2. Boot the system and update the software
      sudo apt upgrade
      sudo apt update